Tampa Bay Christmas and Holiday Parades

 Downtown Dunedin, 500 Main St, Dunedin, FL 34698,

 Parade begins at 4 p.m. on Douglas Ave from Beltrees to Skinner.
-Watch Santa arrive during the Holiday street parade then stay downtown for free carriage rides, train rides, snow slide, kids crafts, old fashioned games, live music, entertainment and snow flurries!
+Watch Santa arrive during the Holiday street parade then stay downtown for carriage rides, train rides, snow slide, kids crafts, old fashioned games, live music featuring “Late Night Brass” and “Soul Benders,” entertainment, snow flurries and visit with Santa Claus!
+Free to attend, Donations accepted at activities to benefit the Dunedin for Youth Scholarship Fund.

 Coachman Park, 301 Drew St.